getcarina/getcarina.com/_best-practices/docker-best-practices-container-linking.md

     DB_NAME=/web2/db
     DB_PORTS=tcp://172.17.0.5:3306,udp://172.17.0.5: 3306

-In summary, links are not at the state to easily aid the developer in terms of connecting server and client containers without much foreknowledge of the connection itself.
-The stability and benefits of linking just aren’t ready to be integrated into mission-critical, production-grade stacks.
+In summary, links are not at a state that easily aids the developer in connecting server and client containers without much foreknowledge of the connection itself.
+The stability and benefits of linking are not ready to be integrated into mission-critical, production-grade stacks.

+<a name="ambassador"></a>
+### Ambassador pattern: linking through a proxy

+With the *ambassador* pattern, you can define container links between a server and client container to be handled through a proxy.
+This separate proxy container, the ambassador, transparently redirects connections based on parameters.
+Lucas Carlson explains this as each container acting as its own country, with each country represented by its own local ambassador who is empowered to speak through the network to another country's foreign ambassador:
+>  (container) –> (local ambassador) –network–> (foreign ambassador) –> (container) [(3)](#resources).

+However, because ambassador containers themselves depend on links, they are exposed to linking's issues, primarily that linking is disrupted when one of the linked containers fails.

+Use of the ambassador pattern has dwindled in popularity as it does not necessarily add any benefit that links don’t already provide, and it further complicates the architecture without solving the underlying issues at hand.

-### Alternative to linking
+### Alternative to linking: service discovery

-An alternative that is becoming an industry standard is to use a service registration and discovery tool.
-You can read more about this at [Introduction to container technologies: registration and discovery of container services](/container-technologies-registration-discover/).
+An alternative to container linking that is becoming an industry standard is to use a service registration and discovery tool.
+If all the services that are available to your containers are known (registered) and can easily be located (discovered), there is no need to define specific links between services in multiple containers.
+You can read more about this at
+[Introduction to container technologies: registration and discovery of container services](/container-technologies-registration-discover/).

 <a name="resources"></a>